elmomoilanen/Hashmap/README.md

     hashmap_insert(hashmap, "1.8.2021", &temp_18);
     hashmap_insert(hashmap, "2.8.2021", &temp_28);

-    // Print some internal statistics to stdout, e.g. the load factor is 2/16 now hashmap_stats_summary(hashmap);
+    // Print some internal statistics to stdout, e.g. the load factor is now 2/16 hashmap_stats_summary(hashmap);
     hashmap_stats_traverse(hashmap);

     // Get back a reference to data and check that it has remained correct
-    // t_18 is safe to use until the next hash map insertion or removal call Temperature *t_18 = hashmap_get(hashmap, "1.8.2021");
+    // t_18 is safe to use until the next hash map insertion or removal operation Temperature *t_18 = hashmap_get(hashmap, "1.8.2021");
     assert(t_18->kelvin - temp_18.kelvin < 0.01);

-    // Remove the same data item (ignoring the return value for now) hashmap_remove(hashmap, "1.8.2021");
+    // Remove the data item (ignoring the return value for now) hashmap_remove(hashmap, "1.8.2021");

     assert(hashmap_get(hashmap, "1.8.2021") == NULL);
     // Notice that previous t_18 is currently a dangling pointer

-    // Finally, clean up memory used by the hash map struct hashmap_free(hashmap);
+    // Finally, clean up memory
+    hashmap_free(hashmap);
 }
 ```